isomerpages/govtech-gobusiness-main/_browse-all-licences-IMDA/Application-for-Confirmation-of-Conformity--COFC-.md

 <H3>Application Details</H3>

-<p>COFC is on voluntary basis is for telecommunication equipment under which no approval for sale is required (equipment exempted from registration), e.g. Facsimile Transceiver.</p>
+<p>COFC is on voluntary basis and is for telecommunication equipment under which no approval for sale is required (equipment exempted from registration), e.g. Facsimile Transceiver.</p>

 <strong>Additional Information</strong>